Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Wide coastal wetland at dusk with low salt marsh vegetation, water and a bridge in the background.
 Salt marsh along the Coquun/Hunter River.
 Coastal salt marshes grow in sheltered estuaries where tides, sediments and salinity create suitable conditions.

-What living and non-living features make up coastal salt marshes?
+What living and non-living features make up coastal salt marsh ecosystems?

 Coastal salt marshes include living things such as salt-tolerant plants, algae, crabs, snails, worms, insects, spiders, small fish, birds, fungi, bacteria and other microorganisms.
 These living things depend on each other for food, shelter, reproduction and nutrient cycling.